 Some example questions include:

-- I’ve always try to continue to expand my knowledge on industry trends, how do you encourage learning within the department?
+- I always try to expand my knowledge on industry trends, how do you encourage learning within the department?

 - What do you enjoy most about working for [company]?